Multitrace M\"uller Boundary Integral Equation for Electromagnetic Scattering by Composite Objects: Discretization

-Let the boundary $\Gm_k$ of subdomain $\Om_k, k = 1, 2, \ldots, N,$ be discretized by a triangulation $\Gm_{h, k}$ with average mesh size $h$, consisting of $N_{e, k}$ edges.
-The global mesh is defined as the disjoint union $\Gm_h := \bigsqcup_{k = 1}^N \Gm_{h, k}$, which contains a total of $N_e := \sum_{k = 1}^N N_{e, k}$ edges.
-It is worth noting that $\Gm_h$ needs not form a conformal mesh of the geometric skeleton $\bigcup_{k = 1}^N \Gm_k$.
-This flexibility is an inherent advantage of the multi-trace framework and enables the proposed method to efficiently handle large, multi-scale electromagnetic problems.
-Finally, although the notation $\Gm_h$ resembles the notation used for the boundaries $\Gm_k$, the subscript $h$ denotes discrete quantities and should not be interpreted as an index.
+which contains a total of $N_e := \sum_{k = 1}^N N_{e, k}$ edges.
+Notably, $\Gamma_{h, k}$ and $\Gamma_{h, j}$ are not required to be mutually conformal on the shared interface $\Gamma_j \cap \Gamma_k$.
+This is a key advantage of the multi-trace framework, as it allows the subdomain boundaries to be discretized independently, thereby enabling the efficient numerical treatment of geometrically complex, large-scale, and multi-scale electromagnetic problems.
+This flexibility is particularly valuable in practical design and simulation settings, where enforcing global mesh conformity may be unnecessarily restrictive or computationally expensive.
+Finally, although the notation $\Gm_h$ resembles the notation used for the boundaries $\Gm_k$, the subscript $h$ denotes discrete quantities and should not be interpreted as an additional index.